uwhackweek/hackweeks-as-a-service/docs/tutorials/tutorial-design.md

 ### Layering difficulty

 Hackweek audiences usually bring together folks with a broad range of prior experiences and confidence levels.
-To make tutorials accessible it's important to gear synchronous instruction towards relative newcomers, while also considering ways to provide value to the more senior practioners in the audience.
+To make tutorials accessible it's important to gear synchronous instruction towards relative newcomers, while also considering ways to provide value to the more senior practitioners in the audience.

 One approach is to prioritize content during synchronous instruction that is *broad in scope*, giving an initial picture of what might be possible when applying a particular data science tool.
 Then, break out out to small group activities that offer opportunities for multiple levels of challenge:
 - Groups composed mostly of newcomers can focus on mastering the presented content